neurosim/MLP_NeuroSim_V3.0/README.md

 The MLP+NeuroSim framework was developed by [Prof. Shimeng Yu's group](http://shimeng.ece.gatech.edu/) (Georgia Institute of Technology).
 The model is made publicly available on a non-commercial basis.
 Copyright of the model is maintained by the developers, and the model is distributed under the terms of the [Creative Commons Attribution-NonCommercial 4.0 International Public License](http://creativecommons.org/licenses/by-nc/4.0/legalcode)

-This is the released version 3.0 (Feb, 2019) for the tool.
+This is the released version 3.0 (Mar.
+1st, 2019) for the tool.
 This version extends the algoritihm weights from (0,1) in V2.0 to (-1,1) in V3.0.
 Besides, more training algorithms such as momentum method, Adagrad, RMSprop, Adam are added.
-The digital eNVMs based synaptical array supports parallel read-out to reduce latency.
+The digital eNVMs (e.g. STT-MRAM) based synaptical array supports parallel read-out is introduced to reduce latency.

-Developers: Pai-Yu Chen, Xiaochen Peng and Yandong Luo
+Developers: Pai-Yu Chen, Xiaochen Peng and Yandong Luo.

-PI: Prof. Shimeng Yu, Georgia Institute of Technology If you have logistic questions or comments on the model, please contact Prof. Shimeng Yu (shimeng.yu@ece.gatech.edu), and if you have technical questions or comments, please contact Xiaochen Peng (xpeng76@gatech.edu) or Yandong Luo (yluo310@gatech.edu).
+If you have logistic questions or comments on the model, please contact Prof. Shimeng Yu (shimeng.yu@ece.gatech.edu), and if you have technical questions or comments, please contact Xiaochen Peng (xpeng76@gatech.edu) or Yandong Luo (yluo310@gatech.edu).

 This research is supported by NSF CAREER award, NSF/SRC E2CDA program, and ASCENT, one of the SRC/DARPA JUMP centers.